Table of Contents[Hide][Click to Show]

 My husband and I saw our first one as we kayaked along the Myakka River near Venice, Florida.
 The gator was sunning himself (or maybe herself, I didn’t check), on the banks of the river as we floated past.
 So, of course, I stopped paddling and pulled out my camera.
 As I set up the shot, I noticed him starting to move.
 As I took the shot, I noticed him sliding into the water.
 As I dropped my camera and grabbed my paddle, I stopped noticing him and paddled away as fast as I could.

 Later that day, as I told the story to an older fella, he offered the standard Florida response: ”Don’t worry.
 They’re more afraid of you then you are of them.”
-To which I immediately responded, “I can virtually guarantee that is not the case.”

-Finding Old Florida at Babcock Ranch
+Looking for Alligators at Babcock Ranch

 Still, if you want to experience the real Florida–Old Florida–it comes with alligators.
 They are in virtually every body of fresh water, from the Myakka River to the local golf course.
 Nowhere, though, did we see more in one spot than at Babcock Ranch.